 Establishment of American subsidiaries

 The London business attracted a number of high-spending Americans.
 Encouraged by their custom, William Hedges established a United States subsidiary at 288 Fifth Avenue, New York, from 1897.
 Arthur Quinton Walsh (born 1861), a long-term bookkeeper for Benson & Hedges, was sent to manage the subsidiary.
-A relatively small business, it sold high quality cigars and manufactured premium-market cigarettes.
+A relatively small business, it sold high quality cigars.
+At the behest of A P Hedges, Benson & Hedges also began to manufacture high-quality cigarettes in the United States in order to avoid import duties.

 Sales were slow to develop at Fifth Avenue.
 The store was located on the first floor, and was thus unable to entice window shoppers.
 Walsh instead found success when he established a branch outlet in affluent Newport, Rhode Island.